oracle-livelabs/developer/dotnet-adb-quickstart/web-server/web-server.md

 ## Introduction

 In this lab, you will provision and configure an Oracle Cloud Infrastructure Linux compute host and NGINX web server.
-You will then setup ASP.NET Core for NGINX and test the web server is working properly.
+You will then setup ASP.NET Core support for NGINX and tests the web server is working properly.
 Finally, you will complete Virtual Cloud Network configuration for connectivity between the compute and database layers.

 Oracle Cloud Infrastructure Compute lets you provision and manage compute hosts, known as instances.
 You can launch instances as needed to meet your compute and application requirements.
 After you launch an instance, you can access it securely from your computer, restart it, attach and detach volumes, and terminate it when you're done with it.
 Any changes made to the instance's local drives are lost when you terminate it.
 Any saved changes to volumes attached to the instance are retained.